peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 This stage is a second, optional filtering pass that uses LLMs to score the "eligible candidates" to determine the final, smaller subject pool.
 This entire stage can be skipped by setting `bypass_candidate_selection = true` in `config.ini`.

 1.  **Eminence Scoring (`generate_eminence_scores.py`):** Processes the eligible candidates list to generate a calibrated eminence score for each, producing a rank-ordered list that now includes `BirthYear`.
-2.  **OCEAN Scoring & Cutoff (`generate_ocean_scores.py`):** A fully automated, resilient script that determines the final dataset size.
-It processes subjects by eminence and stops when diversity (variance) shows a sustained drop.
-Its robust pre-flight check re-analyzes existing data on startup, ensuring that interrupted runs can be safely resumed or correctly finalized without user intervention.
+2.  **OCEAN Scoring (`generate_ocean_scores.py`):** A fully automated, resilient script that generates OCEAN personality scores for every subject in the eminence-ranked list.
-3.  **Final Selection (`select_final_candidates.py`):** Performs the final filtering.
-It takes the eligible candidates list, selects only those present in the definitive `ocean_scores.csv` set, resolves country codes, and sorts the final list by eminence.
+3.  **Final Selection & Cutoff (`select_final_candidates.py`):** Performs the final filtering and selection.
+It takes the complete OCEAN scores list and applies a data-driven cutoff based on score variance to determine the final, psychologically diverse cohort.
+It then resolves country codes and sorts the final list by eminence.

 ##### Stage 4: Profile Generation